Synapt-Technologies/Beacon/README.md

 # Hardware

-Beacon runs on Raspberry pi's.
-It has been tested a lot on a pi 2, but also wordks on newer features.
-It uses the gpio os hardware tally outputs.
+Beacon runs on a Raspberry pi.
+It has been tested a lot on a pi 2, but also works on newer versions.
+It uses the gpio as hardware tally outputs.
 The pins are:

 |       Tally | Program | Preview |
 | ----------: | :-----: | ------- |